 - seizures that are uncontrolled with medications (intractable) or you have severe side effects to the medications

-- partial seizures that always start in one area of the brain (localized seizure focus)
+- focal (partial) seizures that always start in one area of the brain (localized seizure focus)

 - seizures that significantly affect your quality of life